coupido/oopz/README.md

 # oopz
-Object oritented programming with Pygame Zero and Mu.
+Object oriented programming with Pygame Zero and Mu.
 This module makes pygame zero act more like Scratch and OOP.